crutcher/tapestry-legacy/README.md

 * *offset* - an integer offset vector (it moves the *start* location)
 * *shape* - an integer region shape

-Let's call this approach ZProjection; is this sufficent?
+Let's call this approach ZProjection; is this sufficient?

 ### Exploring ZProjections: Fixed Tensor Inputs